Bansco/subilo/README.md

-Subilo is a tool to setup continuous deployments for applications running on machines with no external integrations like IoT devices and VPSs.
+Subilo is a tool to setup continuous deployments for applications running on machines with no external integrations, like IoT devices and VPSs.

 #### How it works:
 Subilo is a small server that lives on your app's machine and listens for